spsdco/notes/bugs.md

 - Can't have two notebooks the same name.
 - Can't resize each panel - George might be writing a library to do this
 - There needs to be a distinction between edit mode & view mode
-- Adding a new note needs to put the user in edit mode
 - Adding a new note needs to be disable if in edit mode (stops from spamming the button)
+- Use Templating

 ### Fixed Bugs
 - You can't have two notes called the same [2013-03-09 - mh0]
 - No Note Selected looks like ass [2013-03-11 - consindo]
 - Notes need to be sorted by date [2013-03-11 - consindo]
+- Date needs to be shown on new note [2013-03-11 - consindo]
 - Date modified is updated even if not changed [2013-03-11 - consindo]
+- Adding a new note needs to put the user in edit mode [2013-03-11 - consindo]

 Add bugs to here so we can fix them.